cognitivesleep/cognitivesleep.github.io/README.md

 - **Study**
 - **Work**

-_During the time it's being played, your task is to, when confronted with a problem or issue which you feel can’t be presently solved, click on the "save song" icon in order to keep a record of the moment paired with the appropriate song._
+_During the time it's being played, your task is to, when confronted with an issue or problem which you feel can’t be presently solved, click on the "save song" icon in order to keep a record of the moment paired with the song._

-_The app will automatically save these tracks for later reproduction._
+_Our app will automatically save these tracks for later reproduction._

-_Now, once you've gone to sleep, our app will begin to re-play those previously saved tracks.
+_Now, once you've gone to sleep, our app will begin to re-play those previously saved tracks in logical order.
-These, in turn, should be linked by now with the problems previously confronted and, as such, allow you to go through a memory reactivation process for improved next-day problem solving abilities._
+These, in turn, should be linked by now with your previously confronted problems and, as such, could potentially allow you to go through a memory reactivation process for improved problem solving abilities._

 The use of Cognitive Behavioral Therapy to increase ‘problem-solving’ skills during sleep and waking hours is gaining widespread interest as research into this area is beginning to show its many potential benefits.